amourety/web_statistic/README.md

 1. Create visit's event
   ```
-  use event.http in src\java\app folder to send http post request
+  use event.http in src\main\java\app folder to send http post request

   response will be in json format
   ```